seanko16/cybersecurity-portfolio/TryHackMe/Labs/The-Greenholt-Phish.md

-# The Greenholt Phish - Challenge
+# The Greenholt Phish - Phishing Email Analysis

 ## 🎯 Objective
 The obejctive was to Investigate the suspicious Email that was sent to a worker in the organization.